ethanbaxterUCSB/newCoralShiny/README.md

 # newCoralShiny

-The app newCoralShiny is a reworked version of a shiny app for github user jrcunning's coRal R package found at https://github.com/jrcunning/coRal.
+The app newCoralShiny is a reworked version of a shiny app for github user jrcunning's coRal R package.
+The original package is found at https://github.com/jrcunning/coRal.